 - Draw circles for your supervisor and up to five other people you interact with on the team to accomplish your work, keeping in mind:

 - These should be direct connections—not people you usually interact with through another person—so do not put a circle between yours and another one.

 - Vary the size of the circle based upon how much influence that person has over your success or failure in completing your tasks.
 In other words, if you cannot do your job right if the other person does not do theirs, the other person’s circle should be pretty big.
 If you can get your job done without that person most of the time, make that person’s circle small compared to other circles.

 - Vary the distance between circles by how much you interact with that person.
-If you interact with the person a lot to complete your work, your circles should be close; if not, his or her circle should be relatively far away.
+If you interact with the person a lot to complete your work, your circles should be close; if not, their circle should be relatively far away.

 Note: Refer to the example image below.

 - Draw one or more lines between your circle and each of the others for the primary type of work communication you have:

 - A one-headed arrow represents communications that mostly go one way, such as orders from your boss, information you provide a team member on a regular basis, etc.